zolantris/ValheimMods/src/ValheimRAFT/README.md

 <img src="https://raw.githubusercontent.com/zolantris/ValheimMods/main/src/Thunderstore/icon.png" alt="ValheimRAFT Community Made Boat Hjalmere">

-This mod aims to continue support for Water based features of the original ValheimRAFT mod and incorporate more vehicle items and mechanics within the mod and further extends its capabilities.
+This mod aims to continue support for Water based features of the original ValheimRAFT mod and incorporate more vehicle types, items, and mechanics within the mod and further extends its capabilities.

-## Welcome To 3.0.0 (beta for now)
+## V3.0.0 Changes

-Land Vehicles can now be built. _This is a beta_ these vehicles are UNBALANCED.
+### Land Vehicles can now be built.
 They will be absolutely fun to use.
 But not balanced and may have bugs or other errors.

 - vehicles have a bit of trouble going up mountains.
 But you can turn and slowly move up the mountain.
 - Losing momentum can cause the vehicle to go the opposite way.
-Use the break / anchor wisely.
+Use the break or keep energy going on inclines
+- There is no balance for energy / propulsion.
+This will be coming in another update.
 - Land Vehicles can wreck forests and mine rocks.
-Their damage is configurable through `RAM config` sections.
+Their damage is configurable through `Ram Vehicles` sections.
+Highly recommended to keep damage high for vehicles to allow them to move.
+    - Later we can consider adding balance to damage breaking parts of the vehicles and costing energy to demolish areas.

+### Adds hauling/towing - vikings can now lift their rafts and move them

+- Costs stamina and then health until it snaps.
+- Configurable to only cost stamina then snap.
+- Stamina cost is configurable.
+- Dragging vehicles will trigger ram damage.
+You can turn this off.

+### Breaking Changes

+- Many ValheimRAFT prefabs have been moved.
+Break the misplaced prefabs and replace them correctly.

 ### Other fixes

-- Carts can be added on vehicles
+- **Carts can be added on vehicles**
 - **Stability of vehicles drastically improved**.
 See "CenterOfMass" percentage allowing you to move the center up to 50% lower than the vehicle's lowest point.
 Or at 50% exactly at it's lowest Y point.